 In order to be eligible for section 128(a) funding, states and tribes (including those with MOAs) must establish and maintain a public record system, described below, in order to receive funds.
+The public record should be made available to the public in an effort to provide a mechanism for meaningful public participation (refer to Section V. 3 above).
 Specifically, under section 128(b)(1)(C), states and tribes must:

-1. Maintain and update, at least annually or more often as appropriate, a record of sites that includes the name and location of sites at which response actions have been completed during the previous year;
+1. Maintain and update, at least annually or more often as appropriate,

-2. Maintain and update, at least annually or more often as appropriate, a record of sites that includes the name and location of sites at which response actions are planned to be addressed in the next year; and

-3. Identify in the public record whether or not the site, upon

-5 States or tribes that are parties to VRP MOAs and that maintain and make available a public record are automatically eligible for section 128(a) funding.

-6 States and tribes establishing this element may find useful information on public participation on completion of the response action, will be suitable for unrestricted use.
-If not, the public record must identify the institutional controls relied on in the remedy and include relevant information concerning the entity that will be responsible for oversight, monitoring, and/or maintenance of the institutional and engineering controls.
-Section 128(a) funds may be used to
+- a record of sites that includes the name and location of sites at which response actions have been completed during the previous year; - 2.
+Maintain and update, at least annually or more often as appropriate, a record of sites that includes the name and location of sites at which response actions are planned to be addressed in the next year; and - 3.
+Identify in the public record whether or not the site, upon completion of the response action, will be suitable for unrestricted use.
+If not, the public record must identify the institutional controls relied on in the remedy and include relevant information concerning the entity that will be responsible for oversight, monitoring, and/or maintenance of the institutional and engineering controls; and how the responsible entity is implementing those activities (see Section VI.C).

-EPA's community involvement Web site at http:// www.epa.gov/superfund/community/policies.htm.